u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 - :guilabel:`Sales Order`: filter focuses on a specific sales orders in the database.

-If the specified recipient fields don't automatically reveal themselves, simply click the :guilabel:`Add Filter` button beneath the :guilabel:`Recipients` field, and Odoo reveals the necessary equation fields to further drill down the target recipients for this mailing.
+If the specified recipient fields don't automatically reveal themselves, simply click the :guilabel:`Add Filter` button beneath the :guilabel:`Recipients` field, and Thrive Bureau ERP reveals the necessary equation fields to further drill down the target recipients for this mailing.

 Add a recipient filter